Body

 • You were previously an ESL or ABE student who now wants to take college level classes.

-• You graduated from Seattle Central more than 3 years ago.
+• You graduated from Seattle Central College

-If any of the above apply to you- Fill out a NEW application to Seattle Central as a reapplying student so that we can reactivate all your student accounts.
+If any of the above apply to you, fill out a new application to Seattle Central as a reapplying student so that we can reactivate all your student accounts.
 Once we process your new application, you can proceed to the 5 steps to re-enroll that are listed below.

-You will NOT need to reapply if-
+You will not need to reapply if:

 • You last took classes at Seattle Central less than 3 years ago.